-India struggles with high rates of teacher absence and student dropouts in rural schools.
+India and other developing nations struggle with high rates of teacher absence and student dropouts in rural schools.
 Addressing this means finding ways to educate young people without the aid of government officials and teachers.

 We also need to explore different learning systems that allow people to learn for themselves - with the internet at our fingertips, it's time to see what we can master.

-Simply presenting more opportunities seems to have a limited effect, when work is not put in to allowing the individuals to build their capacity to understand what they like and the life they’d like to build.
+Simply presenting more opportunities seems to have a limited effect, when work is not put into allowing the individuals to build their capacity to understand what they like and the life they would like to build.
 These opportunities currently provided become further cycles of limited options, which tend to deplete after a point.

 At Project DEFY: Design Education for Yourself, the mission is to change the way people think and ignite individual passions so students can believe in their abilities to educate themselves, others and their communities.

 Nooks are not the final educational destination.
 They play the role of providing the space and time, and some resources to help people to try and understand what interests them and what their needs are.
-Students build skills they are most passionate about, and pursue knowledge that most interests them.
-Students try and fail and try again, without fear of judgement.
+Students build skills they are most passionate about and pursue knowledge that most interest them.
+Students try and fail and try again, without fear of judgment.
 Finally, students develop the confidence they need to make and pursue their choices.
 In essence, they learn “How to Learn”, and are supported by others doing the same thing.